Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Integration of the Kadomtsev-Petviashvili hierarchy

-Then, applying this first result to $R = R[[t_1]], $ and noticing that $R[[t_1,t_2]]= R[[t_1]][[t_2]],$ we set thereby obtaining a solution or equivalently and so on.
+and so on.
 The total solution $L$ is built by a inductive limit process which gives the operators $S$ and $Y$, and we can also easily check smoothness in $t$ of this full solution by remarking that $\sum_{|t|=n}[L(s)]_t$ is a finite sum of $t-$monomials. \end{rem}